LoyolaChicagoBooks/introcs-csharp/rst/cmdline.rst

 programs associated with Mono can be used:

 gmcs
-  compiles one or more listed C# source files without using MonoDevelop.
+  compiles one or more listed C# source files without using Xamarin Studio.

 csharp
   is the interactive C# statement testing program.